Arbitration Committee (Wikimedia): On the English Wikipedia

 In 2009, the committee was brought to media attention as a result of its decision to ban "all IP addresses owned or operated by the Church of Scientology and its associates, broadly interpreted", as part of the fourth Scientology-related case.
 Such an action had "little precedent" in the eight-year history of Wikipedia and was reported on several major news services such as The New York Times, ABC News, and The Guardian.
 Satirical news-show host Stephen Colbert ran a segment on The Colbert Report parodying the ban.
-In 2022, the Committee lifted the ban citing the lack of disruption in recent years.
+In 2022, the Committee lifted the ban, citing the lack of disruption in recent years.

 In 2015, the committee received attention for its ruling pertaining to the Gamergate controversy, in which one editor was indefinitely banned from the site and several others were banned from editing topics relating to Gamergate and gender.

 In June 2015, the committee removed advanced permissions from Richard Symonds, an activist for the British political party Liberal Democrats.
 Symonds had improperly blocked a Wikipedia account and associated its edits with former Chairman of the Conservative Party Grant Shapps, and leaked this to The Guardian.
 Shapps denied ownership of the account, calling the allegations "categorically false and defamatory".
 Symonds said in an interview he stood by his actions.

 A 2017 study found the committee's decision making was mostly unaffected by extra-legal factors such as nationality, activity, experience, and conflict avoidance.
 The same study found the committee's decision making was much more affected by time constraints than that of conventional courts.

 On March 13, 2023, the Arbitration Committee began an investigation into the coverage of the history of Jews in Poland in response to an essay published by Jan Grabowski and Shira Klein.
-Klein stated that the coverage of the topic was flawed largely due to "a group of committed Wikipedia editors have been promoting a skewed version of history on Wikipedia".

-In its decision, the committee confirmed that source manipulation is a conduct issue and strengthened the already-tight restrictions on the type of sources that could be used in the area.
-Three editors were topic-banned.
+Klein stated that the coverage of the topic was flawed largely because "a group of committed Wikipedia editors have been promoting a skewed version of history on Wikipedia".
+In its decision, the committee confirmed that source manipulation is a conduct issue and strengthened the already-tight restrictions on the type of sources that could be used in the area; three editors were topic-banned.